Iamichaell/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists environment variables Create a script that lists all local variables and environment variables, and functions creat a script that creates a new local variable
+Create a script that lists environment variables Create a script that lists all local variables and environment variables, and functions creat a script that creates a new local variable create a script that creates a new global variable